vcc-csc212/sp21-archive/_docs/2-about/staff.md

 ##### Contact Info

 Email
-: Please only email me (vcchavez [at] uri [dot] edu) with personal questions or requests.
+: Please only email me (vcchavez [at] uri [dot] edu) with personal questions or meeting requests.
 For all logistics or assignment questions contribute to our collective knowledgebase on [Piazza]( https://piazza.com/uri/spring2021/csc212/).

 Hours
 : Open availabilty before and after class on Tuesdays and Thursdays.